valimised/ivxv/key/README.rst

 * *init* - generate the decryption and signing key in a distributed manner on smart cards, construct the corresponding public keys and output the public keys and certificate corresponding to the encryption key.
+* *testkey* - encrypt a random message using the given public key and perform the decryption of this message using the given key share.
+Can be used to test the usability of the key shares.
 * *decrypt* - take the anonymized ballot box from the *processor*, construct the decryption key from the shares on the smart cards, decrypt the encrypted ballots and provide proofs of correct decryption.